DSBhadoria/aws-bootcamp-cruddur-2023/journal/week0.md

 ## Enable Billing

-We need to turn on Billing Alerts to recieve alerts...
+We need to turn on Billing Alerts to recieve alerts.

 - In your Root Account go to the [Billing Page](https://console.aws.amazon.com/billing/)